 The Venture Capital Raise

-Peleton raised $400,000 in seed funding and $3.5 million in a later round by creating one of the best Series A pitch decks we’ve ever seen.
-Throughout its lifetime, the company raised $1.9 billion, participated in six acquisitions, and launched an IPO in 2019.
+Peloton raised $400,000 from investors in the seed round.
+In a later round, they used their Series A pitch deck to raise $3.5 million.
+Throughout its lifetime, the company raised $1.9 billion, participated in six acquisitions, and went public (2019).

 8. Transferwise